shannaurelle/Extra-Buildings/README.md

 # Extra-Buildings
 More Buildings for Unciv.
-Incompatible with Civ6, Civ4, and Unciv WWII
+Incompatible with Civ6, Civ4, DeCiv, and Unciv WWII